What Is Programmatic Advertising | What Is Programmatic Marketing?

 Step 1.
 Identify Your Goals

-Before you begin creating a programmatic advertising campaign, you need to identify your campaign goals.
+Before you begin creating a programmatic campaign, you need to identify your campaign goals.
 These objectives will guide the decisions you make as you put together and run your campaign.

 You can accomplish a wide range of goals with programmatic marketing.
 You may want to boost brand awareness, increase sales of a certain product, get people to sign up for an email list or increase traffic to your website, among many other things.
 Be as specific as you can when creating your goals.